sal-6/enae788v/README.md

 ## Randoms TODOs I Might Do at Some Point, IDK
 - [ ] Organize header files for HW1 in subfolder
+- [ ] Implement an actual data structure for hw2 closest neighbor
 - [ ]